GuidanceOfGrace/CLASSIC-Fallout4/Readme.md

 - (Future updates will likely take much longer due to lack of feedback / data for some crash errors.)
 - (Porting Auto-Scanner to Skyrim will be next.
 If you're reading this and want to help, let me know.)

-5.95
+5.99
 * MAIN SCRIPT *
-- Added a slight delay before scan completes so text can show up correctly in the terminal.
+- Auto-Scanner now checks for some types of Buffout4.toml corruption / invalid settings.
+- Fixed Update Check not working correctly while *Update Check = true*
+- Added detection for *Map Marker Crash* and *C++ Redist Crash*
-- Fixed several minor internal bugs and issues thanks to [evildarkarchon] on GitHub.
+- Additional fixes for minor internal bugs and issues.
-- Adjusted *List Of Detected (Named) Records* to not report *.esm* & *.esl* files.
-- Adjusted code logic for *Plugin Limit Crash* for more accurate detection.

 * OTHER FILES *
-- Fixed infinte loop in *Scan Crashlogs.exe* during update checks while *Update Check = true*
+- Several improvements and fixes for *CL Full Scan* and *CL Compare* thanks to [evildarkarchon] on GitHub.
+- Updated "HOW TO READ CRASH LOGS" PDF so it matches the latest online Google Docs version.